 Windows - Troubleshooting Blue Screen Errors

-This document explains how to troubleshoot Windows problems that result in Blue screens errors and system crashes in Windows 7, Vista, XP, and 2000.
+This document explains how to troubleshoot Windows problems that result in Blue screens errors and system crashes.

 The Windows Blue Screen, occasionally referred to as "The Blue Screen of Death", is a general category of error message that accompanies severe system crashes in Windows operating systems.
 The potential causes are numerous, but careful analysis of the circumstances of the crash and a review of the diagnostic information in the blue screen itself can help identify the cause.
 See Anatomy of a Blue Screen for more information on analyzing blue screens.